gcallah/JohnGray/papers/callahan.md

-"It is a comment on the parochialism of British political life that social democrats have accepted the Thatcherite claim that opposition to European federalism is the prerogative of the Right" (1997, p.
-34-35).
+"It is a comment on the parochialism of British political life that social democrats have accepted the Thatcherite claim that opposition to European federalism is the prerogative of the Right" (1997, pp. 34-35).